rtCamp/gutenberg-fields-middleware/docs/range.md

 ### Return

+This will return selected range number.

-- Type: `string` - Print selected range
+- Type: `string`